crmulliner/fluxnode/docs/filesystem.md

   type: uint

-  position in the file to read from
+  position in the file to read from (currently NOT supported)

 **Returns:** number of bytes read